You probably don’t think about your garage door opener that often. However, it’s tough to ignore if it’s loud, slow, or not working correctly.

-I’ve created this complete list of garage door opener brands filled with information about each company and its products to help you find the right one for your garage.
+There are several major garage door opener manufacturers in the US, but it can be tough to tell the differences between them.
+So, I’ve created this complete list of garage door opener brands filled with information about each company and its products to help you choose the best new garage door opener for you.

 Overhead Door Company

 The founder of Overhead Door, C.J.
 Johnson, invented the first garage door that lifted straight up instead of swinging up and out in 1921.
-In 1926, he created the first electric garage door opener.
-His invention lifted the new door style automatically.
+In 1926, he created the first electric garage door opener, which automatically raised and lowered his trademark new door style.

-Since the company was the first to sell the original design of upward-lifting garage doors over 100 years ago, it’s a natural choice for a top-quality product.
+Since the company was the first to sell the original design of upward-lifting garage doors over 100 years ago, it’s natural to start with them.

 Their products include a combination of safety features like their Safe-T-Beam® system that reverses the door if anything passes through the infrared beam and The DoorDetect™ system that stops the door if it detects changes.